Logo What's After the Movie

 What is Julie's primary aspiration as a film student?

-Discover the awards and nominations received by The Souvenir.
-Explore the history of The Souvenir and its cast and crew.
+Discover all the awards and nominations received by The Souvenir, from Oscars to film festival honors.
+Learn how The Souvenir and its cast and crew have been recognized by critics and the industry alike.

 35th Film Independent Spirit Awards 2020